tylermystery/builder/spec_sheet.md

 ## User Interface and Experience
 **Dynamic Header:** The sticky header features a centered title that dynamically updates with the event name, with collaborator avatars on the left and session controls on the right.
-**Summary Toolbar:** A persistent toolbar at the bottom manages core event details: Event Name, Date, Headcount, and Location, with a functional "Download Source" button on the left, replacing in-catalog "details cards."
+**Summary Toolbar:** A persistent toolbar at the bottom manages core event details: Event Name, Date, Headcount, and Location, with a "Download Source" button on the right for easy access, replacing in-catalog "details cards."
 **Undo/Redo:** Fully functional Undo and Redo buttons allow users to step through their history of changes.
 **Emoji Reactions:** Users can leave emoji reactions on any event, used to automatically sort lists.
 **Pre-MVP Disclaimer:** Tooltips on the autosave toggle and sessions dropdown note that these features are incomplete, setting expectations for the beta release.